constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 In my doctoral research, I introduce Collaborative Link Data Query Processing, a paradigm where multiple query engines collaborate to improve query completeness and execution time in LTQP.
 <!-- Findings -->
-I divided the research on cooperation of query engines into two parts:
+I divided the research on the cooperation of query engines into two parts:
 1) Improving the completeness of results, by exploring more of the search space, and 2) reducing the potentially long query execution time by caching results.
 <!-- Conclusion -->